Holmes1204/wbc_controller/record.md

 h
 array([  0.   ,   0.   , 134.799,   0.241,   1.153,   0.   ,   0.801,   0.288,  -0.181,  -0.801,   0.288,  -0.181,   0.801,   0.288,  -0.181,  -0.801,   0.288,  -0.181])

+only use the Jddq+dJdq = 0 as constraints will lead to bad performance when the leg slipped how to simulate the contact the detailed of the motion result and simulation can be understood by the idea of smapling